kristinemlarson/gnssrefl/tests/use_cases/use_pmtl.md

 Because I need to use high-rate data at this site, you need to have installed **teqc**.
 See the [main documentation for more information](https://github.com/kristinemlarson/gnssrefl).
-I also urge you to install the **gnssSNR** Fortran code, as it is MUCH faster than my python-only RINEX reader/orbit interpolator.

 GPS L1, Glonass L1 and L2 can be used at this site.
 Tracking L2C, L5, Galileo, and Beidou signals would significantly improve the site.